TecnoCreeper/anime-season-for-sonarr/README.md

 - (OPTIONAL) Edit the other options to your liking

-Note: every option in the config file can be overridden by command line arguments (so technically you don't need to edit the config file if you supply every argument every time).
+Note: every option in the config file can be overridden by command line arguments (so technically you don't need to edit the config file if you provide the required arguments every time).

 # Usage
 Run the script with `-h` or `--help` to view options.